kohrrelation/kohrrelation.github.io/_pages/publications.md

 ---------------
 - **Koh, J.**, Opitz, T. (2024+).
 Extreme-value modelling of migratory bird arrival dates: Insights from citizen-science data.
 Journal of the Royal Statistical Society: Series A (with Discussion).
 Discussion meeting and preprint [here](https://rss.org.uk/training-events/events/discussion-papers/).

 - **Koh, J.** (2024).
-Discussion of "Inference for extreme spatial temperature events in a changing climate with application to Ireland" by Healy, J., Tawn J., Thorne, P. and Parnell, A.".
+Jonathan Koh's contribution to the Discussion of "Inference for extreme spatial temperature events in a changing climate with application to Ireland" by Healy, J., Tawn J., Thorne, P. and Parnell, A.".
 Journal of the Royal Statistical Society: Series C. In press

 - Poschlod, B., **Koh, J.** (2024).
 Convection-permitting climate models can support observations to generate rainfall return levels.
 [Water Resources Research, 60(4):e2023WR035159](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023WR035159)